cctkn/openhab-addons/bundles/org.openhab.binding.sony/README-SCALAR.md

 ### GITHUB Information

-While the local support will work, there are a number of downside to it.
+While the local support will work, there are a number of downsides to it.
-Everyone would have to do this, updates to the thing type will be nearly impossible (because everyone would have to make local changes to JSON - yuck!) and this doesn't help me diagnosis issues with the device (since everything is local).
+Everyone would have to do this, updates to the thing type will be nearly impossible (because everyone would have to make local changes to JSON - yuck!) and this doesn't help me diagnose issues with the device (since everything is local).

 Because of this - in addition to writing things locally, the addon will query GITHUB for thing types and use thing types defined there if found.
 Likewise it will upload device thing types/capabilities to allow for quicker diagnosis of new/updated capabilities as sony releases them.